ringlej/ptxdist/doc/dev_manual.rst

 After enabling the menu entry, we can start to check the *get* and *extract* stages, calling them manually one after another.

-Note: The shown commands below expect that PTXdist downloads the archives to a global directory named ``global_src``.
+.. note:: The shown commands below expect that PTXdist downloads the archives to a global directory named ``global_src``.
 This is not the default setting, but we recommend to use a global directory to share all archives between PTXdist based projects.
 Advantage is every download happens only once.
 Refer to the ``setup`` command PTXdist provides.

 ::